Chart Color Schemes

 Nailsworth - Broadview features high concentrations of group households, with a fairly typical median household size

-Family households account for 66.0% of all households, including 32.5% couples with children, 23.8% couples without children, and 8.4% single parent families.
-Non-family households constitute the remaining 34.0%, with lone person households at 29.0% and group households comprising 4.8% of the total.
-The median household size is 2.5 people, which matches the Greater Adelaide average.
+Family households constitute 66.0% of all households, including 32.5% couples with children, 23.8% couples without children, and 8.4% single parent families.
+Non-family households comprise the remaining 34.0%, with lone person households at 29.0% and group households making up 4.8%.
+The median household size is 2.5 people, which aligns with the Greater Adelaide average.

 Frequently Asked Questions - Households